Westpeaks/OnspringAPILibraryPython/README.md

 _Important_

 - The API Key must also have a status of enabled within the Onspring interface.
 This option can be found within the details page for the particular API Key.
-- Each API Key within Onspring is associated wtih a role for security measures.
+- Each API Key within Onspring is associated with a role for security measures.
 The permissions given to the associated role will determine what request types can be made.
 If a particular request is made and the API Key does not have sufficient permissions assigned, an error will be returned.

 ## Initial Setup and Coding Examples

-This library requires two python dependents before getting started, **requests** and **json**.
+This library requires two python dependencies before getting started, **requests** and **json**.
 Both can be obtained via a common pyhton package manager such as pip.

-Once the appriate packeages have been installed, everything needed to begin can be found in the client_code_examples.py file.
+Once the appriate packages have been installed, everything needed to begin can be found in the client_code_examples.py file.
 Although a basic understanding of Onspring and its data input requirements is not entirely required, it is greatly recommended.
 Also, access to an Onspring instance is beneficial for data validation.

 To get started: